Deep composition of tensor-trains using squared inverse Rosenblatt transports: Numerical examples

 \section{Numerical examples}

-We demonstrate the efficacy and various aspects of DIRT, which employs SIRT within each layer, using four Bayesian inference problems arising in dynamical systems and PDEs.
-In all numerical examples, as efficiency measures of DIRT (or SIRT in the single layer case), we employ the integrated autocorrelation time (IACT) for IRT-MCMC (Algorithm~\ref{alg:metro_ind}) and the ratio between the total number of samples and the ESS, $\ness$, for IRT-IS (Algorithm~\ref{alg:is}).
+We demonstrate the efficiency and various aspects of DIRT, which employs SIRT within each layer, using four Bayesian inference problems arising in dynamical systems and PDEs.
+In all numerical examples, as efficiency measures of DIRT (or SIRT in the single layer case), we employ the estimated integrated autocorrelation time (IACT) for IRT-MCMC (Algorithm~\ref{alg:metro_ind}) and the ratio between the total number of samples and the estimated ESS, $\ness$, for IRT-IS (Algorithm~\ref{alg:is}).
 For both IACT and $\ness$, a lower value indicates a better sampling efficiency.
 The minimum value of both IACT and $\ness$ is $1$.
 Since $\ness = 1 + D_{\chisq}(\nu_k\| T_\sharp\mref)$, it also measures directly the accuracy of DIRT for approximating the posteriors.
+Matlab implementation of IRT methods and numerical examples is available at \url{https://github.com/dolgov/TT-IRT}.